alessandroalessio/my-wp-tailwind-theme/theme.md

 ### Content Hero
 You can easily customize the Hero Section, available only in the Home Page, by the Content > Hero in the Customizer.
 If you compile the Title field, the Hero will be displayed, else it will be hidden.

+# Social Navigation
+You can customize your Social Network from the Customizer (section Contacts) and it will be displayed in the Social Navigation.
+You can a toggle display button in the Header using the Customizer's field with label "Show Social Nav in Header".
+If there is no one social network inputed into che Customizer, the toggle button will be displayed but Social Navigation will be hidden.

+### Whatsapp Call to Action
+You can display an icon with direct link to your Whatsapp number in the Customizer at the section ***Contacts > Show Whatsapp Call to Action***

 ## Shortcode